aptech/docs/docs/CR-pacf.rst

      -0.17063786
      0.089875096

 Plot the PACF results with :func:`plotBar`.
-Passing in 0 as the first input tells GAUSS to create a sequential series from 1 to the number of elements in *rk* as the x-tic labels.
+Passing in 0 as the first input tells GAUSS to create a sequential series from 1 to the number of elements in *rk* as the x-tick labels.

 ::